amoe/allen-moronuki/allen_moronuki_notes.md

 It's easy, replace the function with another function tha applies the inner function and returns its value in both cases, and never returns nothing.

+4. Write unfold for tree.
+This is actually a pretty straightforward translation of the list unfold code, which is neat.

+Why put the unfolds here (in chapter 12)?
+It's because unfold by definition uses Maybe, so it doesn't make sense to explain unfold before explaining Maybe and also before explaining higher-kinded types.

 # 2019-12-19